espocrm/documentation/docs/development/custom-views.md

 The views 'views/list/record' contains rows of records.

-####
+#### Extending from specific view

-It is worth to mention that you need to inherit your view class from specific class for your entity if one already exists.
+It's worth to mention that you need to inherit your view class from specific class for your entity if one already exists.

 ```javascript
 define('custom:views/email/record/detail', ['views/email/record/detail'], function (Dep) {